schwarzr/Samples/Azure/Xamarin.Offline/readme.md

 This sample contains a contract based reference architecture for modern dotnet core  /Angular / Xamarin applications with online and offline capabilities.

-The applications base architecure is built on top of the dotnet core dependency inject api and the following base components:
+The applications base architecure is built on top of the dotnet core dependency injection apis and and is composed with the following components:

 ## online :
 * EntityFramework Core -> MSSQL Server